hamzamu/equineistcom-sv/src/content/posts/10-equipments.md

 I didn’t just agree, I felt it in my bones.

-Because over the past 15 years, visiting more than 100 farms and clubs across Turkey, I’ve learned this truth: **a farm’s equipment doesn’t reflect its budget, it reflects its soul.**
+Because over the past years, visiting more than 100 farms and horse riding clubs across Turkey, I’ve learned this truth: **a farm’s equipment doesn’t reflect its budget, it reflects its soul, interest and the goal of the farm.**

 When I walked into Ozgur’s barn, I saw it immediately.
 His saddles weren’t old, worn, or patched.
 They were high-quality endurance saddles, some barely broken in.
 He has a dedicated workshop, clean and organized, where tack is repaired, adjusted, and inspected monthly.
 There’s a system: checklists, schedules, records.
 Not because it’s required, but because it’s respect.